C.000 - The Master's Degree

 3.)
 Credits earned at the undergraduate level.

 4.)
-Credits taken in undergraduate or post-baccalaureate status.
+Credits taken in undergraduate or post-baccalaureate status, except in the specific programs outlined in C5.300.

 5.)
 Credits already used in completing a graduate degree program.